sclorg/s2i-perl-container/README.md

     subscribed RHEL machine.

     ```
-    $ cd s2i-perl
+    $ cd s2i-perl-container
     $ make test TARGET=rhel7 VERSIONS=5.24
     ```

 *  **CentOS based image**

     ```
-    $ cd s2i-perl
+    $ cd s2i-perl-container
     $ make test TARGET=centos7 VERSIONS=5.24
     ```

-**Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all the provided versions of Perl.**
+**Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all of the provided versions of Perl.**

 Repository organization